What I Read in January

 3/5 stars

-• There were a few twists that were genuinely shocking
+• There were a few twists that were genuinely shocking and enjoyable.

 • Spoiler alert: I didn’t love the ending of a friend turning on another. it reminded me of a few true-crime stories that went viral in the media and ended up feeling distasteful to me.